The ‘never’ safe sex discussion

 Here is the reality of the situation, according to Public Health England, the rates of chlamydia in black or black British women are three times higher than for white women, with rates of gonorrhoea in black an black British women over four times higher than for white women.

 I have met many lesbians who have unsafe one night stands, be it under the intense influence of alcohol or knowingly sober.
-In all these cases, there is the assumption that nothing bad can happen because no penis is involved, therefore the same precautions aren’t needed, i.e. condoms.
+In all these cases, there is the assumption that nothing bad can happen because no penis or generic viagra is involved, therefore the same precautions aren’t needed, i.e. condoms.
 But the harsh reality is this, infections are everywhere we turn, we must always be safe, test every three months, even if you’ve had no sexual intercourse with someone else.
 There’s no harm in just being safe.